 Prevent injuries by using safe equipment, teaching safety awareness, and closely supervising your child.

 Before your child visits an unfamiliar home, ask the homeowner whether you need to be aware of any dangerous areas, pets, or other safety issues.
 It is always a good idea to see the household for yourself.
 Don't be afraid to voice any concerns you have about safety.
 You are ultimately responsible for protecting your child.

 Before enrolling your child in daycare, evaluate the environment and talk with care providers.
 Ask questions about their safety guidelines.
 Identify any hazards, and ask how they are handled.
-Inspect the food preparation area, and ask how often it is cleaned and what kinds of cleaning products are used.
 For more information, see the topic Choosing Child Care.

 When you include your child in your activities, be sure to recognize the related safety issues.
 And focus on your child's comfort and safety.